blackfeather-wang/GFNet-Pytorch/README.md

 ## Training

 - Here we take training ResNet-50 (96x96, T=5) for example.
-All the used initialization models and stage-1/2 checkpoints can be found in [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/ac7c47b3f9b04e098862/).
+All the used initialization models and stage-1/2 checkpoints can be found in [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/ac7c47b3f9b04e098862/) / [Google Drive](https://drive.google.com/drive/folders/1yO2GviOnukSUgcTkptNLBBttSJQZk9yn?usp=sharing).
 Currently, this link includes ResNet and MobileNet-V3.
 We will update it as soon as possible.
 If you need other helps, feel free to contact us.

 - The Results in the paper is based on 2 Tesla V100 GPUs.
 For most of experiments, up to 4 Titan Xp GPUs may be enough.